Or-Blank/python-course-assignments/Day06/README.md

 ## Epitopes: ##
 * Epitopes are short amino-acid sequences of an antigen that are the specific regions recognized by the immune system cells.

 * Comparing epitopes is important because similar sequences can trigger cross‑reactive immune responses, where the body reacts to different organisms as if they were the same.
-It’s interesting because these similarities can help explain allergy patterns and potential risks across related species with diffrent or similar epitopes.
+It’s interesting because these similarities can help explain allergy patterns and potential risks across related or distant species with diffrent or similar epitopes.

 ## IEDB: ##
 "The Immune Epitope Database (IEDB) is a freely available resource funded by NIAID.
 It catalogs experimental data on antibody and T cell epitopes studied in humans and other animal species in the context of infectious disease, allergy, autoimmunity and transplantation..." - *from the IEDB site*